dhrubo55/personal-blog/content/posts/day-68-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-3.md

 ### Analyze heap dumps

 Analyze the heap dumps to identify the objects that are being held in memory but are no longer being used by the application.
 MAT and VisualVM can help identify the root cause of memory leaks.

+Java heap dumps can be analyzed using various tools, such as Eclipse Memory Analyzer (MAT) and VisualVM.
+Here are the general steps for analyzing Java heap dumps:

+1. Capture the heap dump: Heap dumps can be captured using command-line tools like jmap or via the application itself (if it supports such functionality).
+Heap dumps can also be automatically captured when the application experiences an OutOfMemoryError.
+2. Load the heap dump into the analysis tool: After capturing the heap dump, load it into an analysis tool like Eclipse Memory Analyzer (MAT) or VisualVM.
+Both tools have built-in heap dump analysis capabilities.
+3. Analyze the heap dump: Use the analysis tool to explore the heap dump and identify potential memory leaks.
+The analysis tool will provide information about the objects in the heap, their sizes, and the relationships between them.
+4. Identify the root cause: Use the analysis tool to identify the root cause of the memory leak.
+This may involve identifying objects that are not being garbage collected, objects that are unnecessarily retained in memory, or objects that are being excessively created.
+5. Take action: Once the root cause has been identified, take action to address the issue.
+This may involve modifying the code to properly release resources, updating third-party libraries, or tuning the JVM settings to better manage memory.
+6. Verify the fix: After making the necessary changes, verify that the memory leak has been fixed and the application is functioning correctly.

+Overall, analyzing Java heap dumps requires a deep understanding of the application's memory usage patterns and the tools used for heap dump analysis.
+By following these general steps, developers can identify and address memory leaks in their Java applications.

 ### Identify the cause: